Cele3x/practical-seminar/README.md

 ## Image General
 This folder contains all needed image for this repository, as well as all images needed for the paper and the "Projekt Handbuch".
 ## Intercepter Client
+This folder is used for the developed Intercepter Client and all its dependencies, its containment is structured as follows:
+- Folder 1
+- Folder 2
+- Folder 3
 ## Latency Test Framework
+This folder contains everything needed to conduct the in the paper described latency tests.
+The content is organized as shown below:
+- Arduino Sketches: The sketches used to run the LTF can be found here.
+There are two seperated folders, one containing the early test variant to establish a connection between an external computer and the Arduino.
+The second script is the actual script used to measure latency.
+It connects one digital sensor and one analog sensor, waits for the to trigger and sends the corresponding event to the connected external computer.
+- Python Scripts: This folder contains the script to obtain information from the arduino.
+This script gathers the two distinc timestamps received from the Arduino, compares them and prints a latency value to the console and a CSV file.

 ## Neural Network